 By the end of their first morning together, Fran was hooked.
 “I’d got to a point in my career where I felt I’d achieved a lot, but also felt that something was missing.
 I didn’t really get involved in the community where I lived and I felt like I needed to do something that contributed more to society in general; something that had real purpose and meaning.”

-Working together the beginnings of an idea started to take shape, of a different kind of undertaking service for the people of their community in Kings Heath and Moseley.
+Working together the beginnings of an idea started to take shape, of a different kind of undertaking service for the people of their community in Kings Heath and Moseley and ultimately the whole of Birmingham and beyond.
 An ethical, emotionally intelligent service that would dispense with all the layers of rigid assumptions about what a funeral should look like, all the incomprehensible, meaningless traditions that have built up over the years, and be completely responsive to the needs of families left behind when someone dies.

 Together, they set about making the idea a reality.
 In November 2014 ‘A Natural Undertaking’ was launched, with the help of a small start-up loan and huge amounts of research and preparation.
 From the beginning, it was important to get the look and feel right, and the Natural Undertaking website beautifully reflects the ethos and difference of the business.
 Fresh, simple and beautiful, it is light years away from the traditional doom and gloom horse drawn carriages and faux sympathy of a myriad of other funeral director websites.
 For anyone going online to try and find some information about what they need to do to organise a funeral, landing on the homepage here would surely elicit a sigh of relief.
 There’s plenty of information, but it’s not overwhelming, and it’s written in a natural, straightforward way.